Welcome to today's edition of the Rush 24-7 podcast.

 But there wasn't nearly the panic last night that there's been in other campaigns or previously this year.

-And what I said to a number of people last night, so you one of the things that you've probably noticed about the media coverage of this campaign that bugs you, and you might not have been able to nail down why other than the bias.
+And what I said to a number of people last night, one of the things that you've probably noticed about the media coverage of this campaign that bugs you, and you might not have been able to nail down why other than the bias.

 But it's this.